happysheep0719/Sean-s-Cheat-Sheet/system-design/intro.md

 - Database
   - DBMS guarantees the **ACID** (Atomicity, Consistency, Isolation, Durability) of database transactions.
     - Atomicity
+      - Transactions are often composed of multiple statements.
+Atomicity guarantees that each transaction is treated as a single "unit", which either succeeds completely, or fails completely: if any of the statements constituting a transaction fails to complete, the entire transaction fails and the database is left unchanged.
+An atomic system must guarantee atomicity in each and every situation, including power failures, errors and crashes.
     - Consistency
     - Isolation
     - Durability